meiqing-wang/Cow-TrackingbyClassification/README.md

 ```
 Note that the number of epochs is hardcoded inside the script.
 The file `det.yaml` contains the path to the training and validation sets.

-The dataset should have the following structure.
+The dataset should have the following file structure.
 ```
 detection
 └───train